notaira/portfolio-v2/README.md

 ### Frontend Development
 - **HTML:** The structure of the website is built using HTML to ensure a well-organized and semantically meaningful layout.
-- **SCSS:** Styles are written in SCSS to enhance maintainability and enable the use of variables, mixins, and nested rules.
+- **SCSS:** Styles are written in SCSS to enhance maintainability and enable the use of variables, mixins and nested rules.
 - **JavaScript:** Used for adding interactivity and dynamic elements to the website, enhancing the user experience.

 ### Build, Compilation and Live Preview